bifurcationkit/BifurcationKit.jl/docs/src/tutorials1.md

 flag && printstyled(color=:red, "--> We found a Fold Point at α = ", outfold.p, ", β = 0.01, from ", br.specialpoint[indfold].param,"\n")
 ```

-We can finally continue this fold point in the plane $(a,b)$ by performing a Fold Point continuation.
+We can finally continue this fold point in the plane $(α,β)$ by performing a Fold Point continuation.
 In the present case, we find a Cusp point.

 !!! tip "Tip"
     We don't need to call `newton` first in order to use `continuation` for the codim 2 curve of bifurcation points.